asdf3601a/hath-rust-docker/README.md

-# Better image is already available.
+# A better image is already available.
 This repository is no longer necessary.

-If you are initial setup hath docker.
+If you are initially setup hath docker.

 **Create work directory manually**